United States dollar: Coins

 The United States Mint has issued legal tender coins every year from 1792 to the present.
 From 1934 to the present, the only denominations produced for circulation have been the familiar penny, nickel, dime, quarter, half dollar, and dollar.

 Gold and silver coins have been previously minted for general circulation from the 18th to the 20th centuries.
 The last gold coins were minted in 1933.
 The last 90% silver coins were minted in 1964, and the last 40% silver half dollar was minted in 1970.

 The United States Mint currently produces circulating coins at the Philadelphia and Denver Mints, and commemorative and proof coins for collectors at the San Francisco and West Point Mints.
 Mint mark conventions for these and for past mint branches are discussed in Coins of the United States dollar#Mint marks.

 The one-dollar coin has never been in popular circulation from 1794 to present, despite several attempts to increase their usage since the 1970s, the most important reason of which is the continued production and popularity of the one-dollar bill.
 Half dollar coins were commonly used currency since inception in 1794, but has fallen out of use from the mid-1960s when all silver half dollars began to be hoarded.

-The nickel is the only coin whose size and composition (5 grams, 75% copper, and 25% nickel) is still in use from 1865 to today, except for wartime 1942-1945 Jefferson nickels which contained silver.
+The nickel is the only coin whose size and composition (5 grams, 75% copper, and 25% nickel) is still in use from 1865 to today, except for wartime 1942–1945 Jefferson nickels which contained silver.

-Due to the penny's low value, some efforts have been made to eliminate the penny as circulating coinage.
+Due to the penny's low value, some debate exists over the penny's status as circulating coinage.

-For a discussion of other discontinued and canceled denominations, see Obsolete denominations of United States currency#Coinage and Canceled denominations of United States currency#Coinage.
+For a discussion of other discontinued and canceled denominations, see Obsolete denominations of United States currency and Canceled denominations of United States currency.